Steven Caldwell: Birmingham City

 Ahead of the 2012–13 season, Caldwell made his return from injury for Birmingham City and featured in a first half friendly match against Borussia Mönchengladbach on 21 July 2012, as the club drew 2–2.
 He continued to go to the rehabilitation to recover from his groin injury, with Manager Lee Clark saying the situation is monitoring carefully.
 At the start of the 2012–13 season, Caldwell scored his first goal for Birmingham City on 14 August 2012 in a 5–1 win over Barnet in the League Cup.
 Since then, he continued to regain his first team place, forming a centre–back partnership with Davies, as well as, resuming his duties as captain.
 However, Caldwell was dropped to the substitute bench for the next two matches between 27 November 2012 and 30 November 2012.
 But he returned to the starting line–up against Wolverhampton Wanderers on 8 December 2012, as the club lost 1–0.
 Caldwell then started in the first team for the next fifteen matches, as well as, resuming his captain duties.
-It wasn't until on 19 January 2013 when he scored his second goal of the season, in a 2–2 draw against Brighton & Hove Albion.
+On 19 January 2013 he scored his second goal of the season, in a 2–2 draw against Brighton & Hove Albion.
 However in a match against Hull City on 2 March 2013, Caldwell suffered an illness that saw him substituted in the 37th minute, as Birmingham City lost 5–2.
 However since returning from the illness, he found himself placed on the substitute bench, with Paul Robinson preferred for the rest of the 2012–13 season.
 Despite this, Caldwell went on to make thirty–eight appearances and scoring two times in all competitions.